gotchoices/MyCHIPs/doc/learn-users.md

 ### Exposed Addresses
-In some cases it may be helpful to be more clear about the affiliation associated with a CID.
+In some cases it may be helpful to be more clear about the affiliation associated with a CUID.
 For example, it might be specified like this:
 ```
   suzie@mychips.org
 ```